whiteted-strats/AttackShip/README.md

 This repository also contains the main Python script which was used to compute the probabilities.
 The other two scripts are a simulator, showing that my theory stands up to reality, and a simpler script which does not model the "timeout" feature of the enemies' spawns.
 These are discussed in the pdf.

-We arrive at a probability of doing atleast as well in the ending of 1 in 1037.
+We arrive at a probability of 1 in 1037 of doing atleast as well in the ending as in the 2:06 run.

 This was originally inspired by RWhiteGoose's video (https://www.youtube.com/watch?v=cJMQDY8Ci90)